dfelinto/blender-manual/manual/modifiers/modify/vertex_weight.rst

  .. warning::

-   FIXME - warning body below

 	Note that influence only affects weights, adding/removing of vertices to/from vertex group is not prevented by setting this value to ``0.0`` !

 :guilabel:`Vertex Group Mask`
    An additional vertex group, which weights will be pre-multiplied with the global influence value, for each vertex.
 If a vertex is not in the masking vertex group, its masking weight (and hence its influence) will be null.